Mexico City, Mexico, embodies the word megalopolis

 At that time, Calles organized the National Revolutionary Party (PNR), a precursor to the Institutional Revolution Party (PRI), which ruled the country—with sometimes despotic methods—for the seven remaining decades of the 20th century.
 (Mexicans still recall 2 October 1968, when perhaps as many as 400 protesting students were massacred by police near the main plaza.)
 Prosperity returned for a time, thanks in part to the discovery of large oil deposits in the country's south.
 Development focused on the capital, and the poorer suburbs swelled with migrants from the countryside who sought work in the new factories.

-Construction in Mexico City proceeds at a breakneck pace, and in the historic center, efforts are ongoing to refurbish the colonial buildings, clean up parks, improve lighting and safety, wash off centuries of grime and attract new investment.
+For good reason, Mexico City has earned the nickname Silicon South, and the tech boom has fueled construction in Mexico City proceeds at a breakneck pace, and in the historic center, efforts are ongoing to refurbish the colonial buildings, clean up parks, improve lighting and safety, wash off centuries of grime and attract new investment.
 It is working: The center is getting livelier all the time and the change in appearance from a decade ago is dramatic.
 Hip boutiques and hotels are opening in the center, while skyscrapers battle to be the tallest along Paseo de la Reforma.

 The city, meanwhile, has been spreading westward—upscale residential neighborhoods, hotels, company headquarters, shopping malls and major banks have opened in Sante Fe, once the site of the biggest city dump with accompanying poverty.
 It now looks much like an office park area of San Jose, California, much to the joy of those who zip in and out by car.